 Lateral cephalometric measurements for all the samples were done digitally using FACAD software.
 The anterior cranial base was measured from the sella entrance (Se) to Nasion (N).
 Sella entrance is the midpoint of the entrance of sella turcica (ST).
 Nasion is the most anterior point of the frontonasal suture in the midsagittal plane.
 Mandibular body length is measured along the tangent to the lower border of the mandible between the points gonion (Go) and menton (Me).
 The gonion is the cephalometric landmark located at the lowest, posterior, and lateral points on the angle.
-Menton is the most inferior point of the anterior cranial base length.
+Menton is the most inferior point of the outline of the symphysis in the mid-sagittal plane.
+The calculated mandibular length was derived by adding 3 mm to the anterior cranial base length.